Traditionally, insurance companies considered LASIK eye surgery an elective surgery. This means it’s not a medical necessity.

 What Insurance Covers LASIK?

 There are several vision health plans offering insurance coverage for laser vision correction.
 This is not a comprehensive list as benefits and plans vary from state to state.
-It is always important to shop around and check with multiple insurance providers before purchasing your vision insurance.

-Some participating vision insurance policies include:
+Participating vision insurance policies include:

 - Vision Service Plan (VSP)